ReneeErnst/end-to-end-model-test-gcp/README.md

 order to make the training code work for both local training and submitting to AI Platform, we need to have the user defined bucket parameter here, but it can be set to None when running locally.

+Refer to the Helpful Links (above) for more information on each of the job parameters used here.

 ```
 gcloud ai-platform local train